gomorpheus/morpheus-apidoc/source/includes/_instances.md

 Parameter | Description
 --------- | -----------
-:id | ID of the instance type
+id | ID of the instance type

 ## Get Available Service Plans for an Instance